nurbilu/chat_game_proj/General_fixs_&_errors.md

    2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))

 (estimated time frame: ~ 9 hours)
-   3.a. adjust dice roller desisgn (almost done)
-   3.b. fix / insure refresh token is working as expected with the login Modal as login component () - fix the remember me that is cleared from local storage when logout ()
+   3.a. fix / insure refresh token is working as expected with the login Modal as login component () - fix the remember me that is cleared from local storage when logout ()
-   3.c. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor ()
+   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor ()

 (estimated time frame: ~ 2 - 7 hours)
 3.5.a. add 2-3 functions to super profile page [block user access and unblock user access , display user characters prompts , display user last message and 3 last